Updated: Oct 25

 Economic crisis eroding your retirement nest egg?

-If you are recently retired and living off a fixed income, with the principal in your nest egg eroding from the current economic crisis, well I am with you there.
+According to a report by Yahoo!Money, retirement savers have taken a $3 trillion hit during 2022.
+That is the harsh reality of having a large proportion of the retirement account pegged to equities.
+For those that are recently retired and living off a fixed income, with the principal in your nest egg eroding from the current economic crisis, well I am with you there.
 Maybe you had a game plan to engineer your retirement or relaunch in the near future and the current economic situation has potentially derailed that.
 I have been there as well.
 Or it could be that your company sees a new way of structuring the business model in the next few months, and your role does not figure into that plan.
 I definitely feel for you.

 Take guidance from your financial advisor on your retirement plan